 Both linalool and linalyl acetate are certified as non-toxic, hypoallergenic, non-irritating, non-phototoxic and non-sensitising even when used at a concentration of 20%.
 A safe limit of 0.3mg/kg/day for both compounds is recommended for use in cosmetics and medicines 9.

-General health benefits and uses:
+General health benefits and uses of lavender oil:

-Steam distillation of the flowers yields a clear, highly aromatic oil.
+Steam distillation of the flowers yields a clear and highly aromatic oil.
 The fragrance of lavender is attributed to the volatile compounds contained in this essential oil.
 In the last few decades, the systematic study of lavender oil has shed some light on the effect of its components on the human body.

 Lavender oil can be applied topically, inhaled or ingested.
 Topically applied oil is absorbed easily into the skin and its primary components – linalool and linalyl acetate- can be detected in the blood stream within 5 minutes.
-It is also rapidly cleared from the blood within 90 minutes 10.
+It is also rapidly cleared form the blood within 90 minutes 10.

 The oil contains a sufficiently high percentage of volatile substances which when inhaled, can bring about the same calming effect as topical application.